google/proto-quic/src/tools/mb/docs/user_guide.md

 This is mostly useful as a presubmit check and for verifying changes to the config file.

+### `mb gerrit-buildbucket-config`

+Generates a gerrit buildbucket configuration file and prints it to stdout.
+This file contains the list of trybots shown in gerrit's UI.

+The master copy of the buildbucket.config file lives in a separate branch of the chromium repository.
+Run `mb gerrit-buildbucket-config > buildbucket.config.new && git fetch origin refs/meta/config:refs/remotes/origin/meta/config && git checkout -t -b meta_config origin/meta/config && mv buildbucket.config.new buildbucket.config` to update the file.

 ## Isolates and Swarming

 `mb gen` is also responsible for generating the `.isolate` and